arestivo/slides/markdown/php.md

 # Returning Values

-PHP functions can return values.
+Functions can return values.

 The type of the returned value does not need to be specified.
-In fact, a function can return different types of values depending on some condition.
+A function can even return different types of values depending on some condition.

-There is no distinction between a procedure (a function that doesn't return a value) and a function.
+Functions that do not return a value return *null*.

 ```php
 function sum($a, $b = 0, $c = 0) {